 Details of issues raised by stakeholders during consultation is provided in Attachment 2, including copies of correspondence in accordance with MCoA A6.
+Cumberland City Council provided comments on the 13 May 2022, which was outside the 21 day consultation period.
+These comments have been addressed in revision E of the FFMP.
+Further consultation details are provided in Attachment 2..
 The approach to consultation is further outlined in the CEMP.